 Sometimes I get crazy because I try to do too many things in a day (30 minutes remaining until the supermarket closes? ok, I've got the date with my friends in 1 hour so give it a try!), but usually is more productive than "leaving it for tomorrow".

 - Training yourself to do things unconsciously: For example, I always put my showing towel at the left of the shower.
-I can take a shower almost asleep, but I can take the shower with my eyes closed because I know where it is.
+I can take a shower almost asleep because I know where it is.
 I leave my mobile phone at the right of the laptop, so if the phone rings I can take it without looking where it's placed.
 I do a quick check of all my pocket stuff at the elevator before leaving my building (wallet? phone? ipod? cigarettes?).
 If I'm missing something it's only wasting few seconds and not going back home later, and if something is missing an unconscious mental alarm tells me "hey, something's not right! check it out!".

 - Notes, notes and more notes: I'm a bit disaster remembering things, so I do a heavy use of Google Documents and Google Calendar reminders (now with SMS notifications is marvelous!).
 And for when I'm out, I've use a PocketPC (now I'm waiting for a new HTC Touch so I'll only carry a PDA-phone). post-it notes are useful at work, but everywhere else I don't recommend them (you can lose them very easily).